 Anubis as a Protector of Tombs and Graves

-In ancient Egyptian burial traditions, the deceased were predominantly buried in the very top layer of the soil.
+In ancient Egyptian burial traditions, the deceased were predominantly buried in shallow graves.
 Due to this practice, it was a common sight to see jackals and other scavengers digging for flesh.
-To protect the dead from the vicious hunger of these predators, images of Anubis was painted onto the tomb or grave stone.
+To protect the dead from the vicious hunger of these predators, images of Anubis were painted onto the tomb or grave stone.
 These images portrayed him as a dark-skinned man with a scary-looking canine head.
 Anubis’ name was also evoked in epithets, for greater defence, protection and security.

 During the Old Kingdom, Anubis was the most important god of death and afterlife.
-However, by the time of the Middle kingdom, his roles and duties were relegated to a marginal position, and Osiris replaced him as the chief god of death.
+However, by the time of the Middle kingdom, his roles and duties were relegated to a secondary position, as Osiris replaced him as the chief god of death.

-Anubis became Osiris’ assistant, and his sole duty was to guide men and women into the Underworld.
-Anubis also assisted Thoth in the weighing ceremony, where a heart was assessed against Ma’at’s feather of truth to determine who were worthy enough to ascend into heaven.
+Anubis became Osiris’ assistant, and his main duty was to guide men and women into the Underworld.
+Anubis also assisted Thoth in the Judgment of the Dead, a ceremony that took place in the Underworld, where a heart was weighed against Ma’at’s feather of truth to determine who were worthy enough to ascend into heaven.

 Anubis and Mummification

 Anubis was often associated with the process of mummification and embalmment.
-In Egyptian culture and traditions, the ritual of mumification originated with Osiris, and he was the first king who undertook this process to protect and preserve his body.
-Anubis assisted Iris to mummify and embalm the body of Osiris, and as a reward for his services, the god of death was gifted with the king’s organs.
+In Egyptian culture and traditions, the ritual of mummification originated with Osiris, and he was the first king to die and undergo such process to protect and preserve his body.
+Anubis assisted Isis in the mummification and embalming the body of Osiris, and as a reward for his services, the god of death was gifted with the king’s organs.

 Anubis and the Osiris Myth

-Anubis was gradually incorporated into the Osiris myth, and played an important role in guarding and protecting the king.
+Anubis was gradually incorporated into the Osiris myth, and played an important role in guarding and protecting the king in the afterlife.
 As the story goes, Anubis saw Set appear in the form of a leopard to cut and dismember Osiris’ body, but he thwarted the enemy’s attempts and wounded him with a hot iron rod.
-Anubis also flayed Set and obtained his leopard skin as a warning for those who attempted to disturb the dead.
+Anubis also flayed Set and obtained his leopard skin which he wore as a warning for those who attempted to disturb the dead.